 Cross the border into South Australia

-These roadhouses are great places to stop on your way through for food, fuel and accommodation.
+Heading south on your road trip from Darwin to Adelaide, stop at these roadhouses on your way through for food, fuel and accommodation.

 - Kulgara Roadhouse – the last pub (or first) in the Northern Territory